-Many vehicles sold in Australia possess a factory-installed TPMS or warning system as a result of legislation already in place in the US and Europe.
+Many vehicles sold in Australia possess a factory-installed tyre pressure monitoring system (TPMS) or warning system as a result of legislation already in place in the US and Europe.
 This legislation mandates that new cars in certain regions cannot be sold without one of these systems fitted, so the technology has also found its way into some Australian garages.

 Factory-fitted systems fall into two categories: indirect and direct.
 Both will trigger a warning light on the dash when low tyre pressure is recognised, but the method of detection is quite different.